dokku/dokku/docs/checks-examples.md

 To specify checks, add a `CHECKS` file to the root of your project directory.
 The `CHECKS` file should be plain text and may contain:

-  * empty lines
+  * Check instructions
-  * comments (lines starting with #)
+  * Settings (NAME=VALUE)
-  * settings (NAME=VALUE)
+  * Comments (lines starting with #)
-  * check instructions
+  * Empty lines

-### Checks Instructions
+### Check Instructions

-The format of a check instruction is a path or relative URL, optionally followed by the expected content.
-For example:
+The format of a check instruction is a path or relative URL, optionally followed by the expected content:

 ```
 /about      Our Amazing Team
 ```

-The `CHECKS` file can contain multiple checks, for example:
+The `CHECKS` file can contain multiple checks:

 ```
 /                       My Amazing App